2 Phases to Get an Amendment on the Ballot in Ohio

 Petition Process

-The Ohio Constitution was amended on September 3, 1912, establishing the right of Ohioans to submit initiative petitions directly to the voters to:
+An amendment to the Ohio Constitution on September 3, 1912, gives Ohioans the right to submit initiative petitions directly to the voters to:

 -